OWASP Top 10 Mobile Risks and Threats

 “Taking that thought forward, let’s talk about encryption and cryptography, which is apparently the most common security issue with mobile applications,” Ralph continued.

 “Wait.
 So we have already discussed SSL encryption and insecure data storage, is there still a need to encrypt other data?”
-Frank was genuinely lost with similarities between different vulnerabilities on the OWASP list.
+Frank was genuinely lost with similarities between different vulnerabilities on the OWASP top 10 mobile lists.

 “I know it’s confusing but certain files and pieces of information have to be on the mobile device,” Ralph looked at Frank’s app developers to support his statement.